+We are often asked is my dog depressed by our community of dog owners.
 Dogs have emotional ups and downs and sometimes they suffer a bout of depression.
-It is an emotional response to a range of factors, usually adapting to changes in their lives.
+Dog depression is emotional response to a range of factors, usually adapting to changes in their lives.
 These changes could be moving house, a new baby or dog in the home or losing an animal or human companion and the resulting grief.

 • Low mood and lack of purpose.
 No interest in playing or interacting with others.

 • Sleeping excessively.

 Sometimes depression can be a secondary symptom where the dog has an undiagnosed illness.
 If you think this is the case take him for a checkup with your vet.

 You can help to lift your dog’s depression.

 Spend more quality time with him, talking and cuddling.
 The best medicine for any ailment is care and love.

 Good quality walks where you give them your full attention, not looking at your phone.
 Try walking somewhere different to awaken his curiosity and boost his senses with new smells and sights.
 A morning walk in the sunshine is sure to cheer them up and lift your spirits too.

 Exercise boosts the immune system because the lymph system is activated by movement.
 Also, the increased oxygen intake improves every process in the body.